-The new update added an in the form of Custom Visuals which allows to download dedicated custom visuals for PowerApps.
-You have to download this feature from the AppSource.
+The new update added in the form of Custom Visuals which allows downloading dedicated custom visuals for PowerApps.
+You have to download this feature from AppSource.

 Once you have downloaded this feature, you can drag and drop to empower your reports with a PowerApp.